ObjectivityLtd/jmeter_azure_maven_boilerplate/README.md

 ### Write and manage your test

 You can extend test.jmx file and use it.
-You should externalize your test parameters by palcing them in user.properties files.
+You should externalize your test parameters by placing them in user.properties files.
 Optionally configure thresholds.properties.

 ### More info